 The Kato RS-1 shown prior to installation.
 To start the installation, remove the couplers and gently squeeze the sides of the shell toward the bottom and lift up, leaving the platform in place.

-Solder the new LED wire leads as well as the speaker wire leads to the AK-MB1 motherboard according to the included wiring diagram.
+Solder the new LED wire leads as well as the speaker wire leads to the AK-MB1 motherboard according to the wiring diagram.

 Important Soldering Tip